Dungeons & Dragons campaign settings: Greyhawk

 The first published setting for D&D, created by D&D co-author Gary Gygax.
 Greyhawk is Gygax's original campaign, one which eventually turned into an official game supplement and was greatly expanded upon with many supplements throughout the 1970s and 1980s.
 Many of the setting's concepts were based on ideas generated during Gary Gygax's D&D gaming sessions.
 Several characters in the setting were also based on characters created by Gygax's gaming partners.

 Oerth (the name of the world where Greyhawk campaigns take place) is a "standard" medieval fantasy world, similar in many ways to the Forgotten Realms setting, but overall darker in tone, closer to a sword and sorcery scenario.
 The first official edition of the campaign was published in 1980, although sections of it had appeared in articles published by the author.

 The campaign itself began as a dungeon and then expanded into an entire continent (Oerik) and eventually other added areas.
 In general, Oerth is an action-packed world which seems to be gradually descending into savagery and chaos and continually on the verge of war.
 It is originally centered on the region of Flanaess, whose fictional history has parallels with that of ancient and medieval Europe – a powerful Oeridian Empire has pushed away barbarian tribes and has become a decadent, evil state, while smaller states, kingdoms and tribes compete for power amidst wildlands populated by monsters, magic and fantastical creatures.

 Greyhawk was also the "default" setting for the 3rd edition of D&D, with deities from the setting being used as examples in the core rulebooks, and an organized play "living" campaign for the edition was set in Greyhawk.
 More recently, the 5th edition adventure book Ghosts of Saltmarsh is set in the Greyhawk setting.

+In the 2024 revised edition of the 5th edition, Greyhawk was included in the Dungeon Master's Guide as a customisable default setting.